AUDITIONS FOR

 Who can audition?

 This is an open casting call!
-Anyone 12 and older is welcome to audition for Cinderella.
+Anyone 12 and older is welcome to audition.
 There are a wide range of parts available!

 What do I need to prepare or do for this audition?